 - Hard Boiled Eggs: If you’re a fan of eggs, this one is an easy hit.
 If you don’t have time to boil at home, many convenience stores carry them pre-boiled.

-When you’re eating out
+Eating healthy when you’re eating out

 Sometimes people do great when they’re en route, but have a tough time when they’re faced with a menu oozing with heavy dishes.
 Keep restaurant food as simple as possible and don’t be afraid to ask your server to tweak your dish.
 Often times they will.
 Here is a list of quick dos and don’ts